mauriciovancine/atlanticr/README.md

 The goal of this package is to provide data from the ATLANTIC, a series of data papers by Ecology on biodiversity data from the Atlantic Forest.
-Currently, there are 16 data sets: nine about vertebrates, two about vertebrate traits, two about invertebrates, two about interactions animal-plant, one about plant, and one about spatial data.
+Currently, there are 17 data sets: nine about vertebrates, two about vertebrate traits, two about invertebrates, three about interactions animal-plant, one about plant, and one about spatial data.

 ## Installation